Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Appendix

 \subsection{Accuracy of numerical solution}

 We have carried out several tests in order to check the numerical accuracy of the code Jadim for solving curved channel flows.
-Table \ref{tab:tab_mesh} summarizes the tests in the case of a curvature ratio $\delta = 0.14$ and a rectangular cross-section with $\lambda=0.17$ and a total angle of 5° in the azimuthal direction.
+Table \ref{tab:tab_mesh} summarizes the tests in the case of a curvature ratio $\delta = 0.14$ and a rectangular cross-section with $\lambda=\frac{3}{17}$ and a total angle of 5° in the azimuthal direction.
 The Dean number is equal to 117 in that case.

 Fig.~\ref{fig:mesh_dependence} illustrates the profiles of the dimensionless streamwise velocity $\overline{v}_\theta$ and its gradient along the radial and axial directions, as well as the radial velocity $\overline{v}_r$.
 Those profiles have been chosen since they involve the main quantities explored in this work, especially the velocity and friction factor.
-Those profiles are almost overlapping, which suggest that the smallest grid resolution is already sufficient for studying rigorously the flow in the geometry of interest.
+The profiles are almost overlapping.
+The maximum measured discrepancy corresponds to the difference in $\frac{\partial \overline{v}_\theta}{\partial \overline{r}}\mid_{\overline{r}=0}$ between simulations with different meshes is equal to $8\%$ of its value for the finer mesh.
+This mainly occurs on the side walls.
+The discrepancy of the velocity gradient at the top and bottom walls is negligible, and thus the effect of the mesh size on the friction coefficient was found to be negligible.
+This suggests that the smallest grid resolution is already sufficient for studying rigorously the flow in the geometry of interest.

-Furthermore, the dependence of the results on the domain length was tested by changing the curvature angle of the channel as reported in table \ref{tab:mesh_angle}.
-For the same grid size, the simulation results are independent of the domain length, hence the choice of a small curvature angle of $5^\circ$ for computational efficiency.
+Furthermore, the dependence of the results on the mesh length was tested by two ways.
+On the one hand, the curvature angle of the channel is changed as reported in table \ref{tab:mesh_angle}, while $N_\theta$ was kept fixed.
+The simulation results are independent of the domain length, , such as the friction coefficient and the intensity of secondary flows for reference.
+Alternatively, we kept the domain angle constant, i.e. $\Delta\theta=5^\circ$ and refined the mesh in the azimuthal direction by increasing $N_\theta$ from 16 to 64.
+This refinement likewise had no significant impact on the simulation results.

+{ Additionally, we fixed the domain angle (i.e. $\Delta\theta=5^\circ$) and refined the mesh along the azimuthal direction by increasing $N_\theta$ as reported in Table~\ref{tab:mesh_Ntheta}.
+Simulation results such as the friction coefficient and the intensity of secondary flows have not been significantly impacted.